For more information contact:

 If an employee is not a member of an employee group that participates in VEBA MEP, he or she may be eligible for sick leave payment.
 WSU pays an eligible employee or the employee’s estate for unused sick leave at a rate of one day’s current pay for each four full days of the total sick leave accrual if the termination is due to death or retirement (see BPPM 60.41).
 (RCW 41.04, WAC 357-31-150) For collective bargaining unit employees, refer to the applicable bargaining unit agreements regarding payment of unused sick leave.

-- For separations effective in January, the employee may be entitled to yearly sick leave payment for leave earned but not used during the previous year.
-Report hours according to procedures outlined in BPPM 60.41.
-By the deadline on the bottom of the current Academic Payroll Documents Calendar, complete the separation personnel action through a PERMS transaction and submit the employee’s original Leave Reports or Time Reports to HRS.
+For separations effective in January, the employee may be entitled to yearly sick leave payment for leave earned but not used during the previous year.

 Compensatory Time (Overtime-Eligible Only)

-Compensatory time is paid to civil service employees, administrative professional employees, and applicable collective bargaining unit employees who are overtime-eligible.
-(Refer to the applicable collective bargaining unit agreements regarding overtime.)
-WSU pays for all unused compensatory time at the employee’s hourly rate.
-After conducting an audit of a terminating employee’s leave records, Human Resource Services notifies Payroll Services of the number of hours of any unused compensatory time, sick leave, and/or annual leave on a printed copy of the separation personnel action.
+After conducting an audit of a terminating employee’s leave records, Human Resource Services notifies Payroll Services of the number of hours of any unused compensatory time, sick leave, and/or annual leave for payment.

 Leave Accrual for Partial Months